kelbert2/JavaNuggets/JavaScript.md

 }
 ```

-## For...In
+## For..In
 Allows iteration through object keys.
+Loops over all enumerable properties.

 Iterates over all properties, so not good for arrays where you only want to iterate over numeric ones.
 ## For...Of
-Iterates over elements in an array.
+Iterates over elements in an array-like object.

 Works with characters in strings and any object that implements Symbol.iterator to make it iterable.